kylmp/porkbun-dynamic-dns/README.md

 ### Features:
 - Runs on a schedule (default 5 minutes)
 - Creates new DNS records if they do not already exist
-- Simple UI to monitor DNS update statuses
+- Simple UI to monitor DNS update statuses (now with dark theme config option)

 ![example image](ui.png)